andrewM202/CPP-OpenGL-Starter-Kit/README.md

 This project starts out with a basic vertex and fragment shader, and the necessary helper files.
 It starts out by drawing a small grid of textured cubes to the screen

 ### Source files
+- Main.cpp : The entrypoint for the app, and where the OpenGL event loop is ran and classes are initialized
 - Camera.hpp : Can be setup to handle model, view, projection matrices
 - EBO.hpp : Helper class to generate Index buffer objects
 - VBO.hpp : Helper class to generate Vertex buffer objects